sabre-io/sabre.io/source/event/promise.md

 chained Promises to also fail.
 For this reason, you often only need to specify the last error handler.

-**Note:** If you did not specify an error handler, any errors and exceptions may be supressed.
-Always make sure you end the chain with 1 error handler.
+**Note**: If you did not specify an error handler, any errors and exceptions may be suppressed.
+Always make sure you end the chain with at least 1 error handler.

 Promise state